 This course includes fourteen (14) hours of online tutoring from one of our instructors.
 Once you have registered, you will receive an email detailing how you can choose your tutoring hours.
 You can also request additional tutoring hours if necessary.

 For students choosing this option, the practical classes must be completed through either the Spanish Gem Academy (SGA), the Dutch Gem Academy (DGA), the French-Swiss Gem Academy (FSGA), the Gem Academy of Canada (GAC), the South American Gem Academy (SAGA) or the Gem Academy of Belgium (GAB) and require two hundred and twenty-eight (228) contact hours to complete.
 The costs for the 'Digital' and 'Printed' course options include the cost of the five practical classes and our 60-hour online Coloured Gemstone Grading #2 class.

 Our courses are also available in print.
 Please contact us for more information.

-Students may choose our accelerated 'Career Gemmologist Diploma' residency program and complete the theoretical and practical requirements in six-months studying full-time at either the French-Swiss Gem Academy (FSGA/AGAT) or the Gem Academy of Canada (GAC/EGM) or the Dutch Gem Academy (DGA) or the Gem Academy of Belgium (GAB).
+Students may choose our accelerated 'Career Gemmologist Diploma' residency program and complete the theoretical and practical requirements in six-months studying full-time at either the Spanish Gem Academy (SGA), the Gem Academy of Canada (GAC/EGM) or the Dutch Gem Academy (DGA) or the Gem Academy of Belgium (GAB).